A quantum graph FFT with applications to partial differential equations on networks: Equilateral quantum graphs

 1. As preliminary steps, the input graph $\graph $ is represented by a (weighted) adjacency matrix $A_0$ with nonnegative integer entries representing the edge lengths.
 Edges with length greater than one are replaced by paths with edges of length $1$.
 Each (directed) edge is then represented by a pair of adjacent vertices (smaller vertex index first).

-2. Begin by constructing the equilateral graph adjacency matrix $A_1$ and the diagonal degree matrix $T$.
+2. As a first linear algebra step, begin by constructing the equilateral graph adjacency matrix $A_1$ and diagonal degree matrix $T$.
 The orthonormal eigenvectors and eigenvalues $\nu $, listed with multiplicity, of the real symmetric matrix $I - T^{-1/2}A_1T^{-1/2}$ are computed.
 Multiplication by $T^{-1/2}$ converts the initial eigenvectors to eigenvectors of $I - T^{-1}A_1$.
 Except for the values $\nu = 0,2$, eigenvalues $\nu$ will be subsequently converted to fundamental frequencies $\omega $ and eigenvalues $\lambda = \omega ^2$ of the quantum graph.

-3. The quantum graph eigenvalues $n^2\pi ^2$ with $n =0,1,2$ get a separate treatment.
+3. For the second linear algebra step the quantum graph eigenvalues $n^2\pi ^2$ with $n =0,1,2$ get a separate treatment.
 The frequency $0$ is always present, with constant eigenfunctions.
 An eigenfunction with frequency $\pi$ has the form $A_e\cos(\pi x) + B_e\sin (\pi x)$ on each directed edge $e$.
 Global eigenfunctions must satisfy the continuity conditions and the derivative condition at each vertex.
 Using a matrix $M$ encoding the vertex conditions, eigenfunctions with frequency $\pi$ can be identified with solutions of an equation $MX = 0$.
 The frequency $2\pi $ case is handled similarly.